 The second mode applies if the indel file is in VCF format and the output choice is "VCF-like allele columns".
 Here the REF and ALT columns of the VCF input file are

 echoed.
 The strings in both columns thus start with the reference allele of the position before the insertion or deletion.

 |For the functionGVS column, the functions for each involved location are calculated, and the most-likely-damaging one is chosen.
 The hierarchy

 we use for the NCBI gene model is|

 and that for the CCDS gene model is

 An exception is as follows: if the indel is an insertion, and the insertion site is between a canonical splice site and the adjacent intron,

-the function will be called intron-near-splice and not splice-5 or splice-3.
+the function will be called intron and not splice-5 or splice-3.
 Proximity to a splice site may be recovered by looking at the

 the functionGVS column is noted frameshift or frameshift-near-splice.
 If a multiple of 3, it will be coding or coding-near-splice.